dangowrt/owrt-ubi-installer/README.md

 **Do not attempt to flash anything** (that includes the stock firmware, `openwrt-mediatek-mt7622-linksys_e8450-ubi-initramfs-recovery-installer.itb` etc.) from the running **initramfs system** -- it will fail to reboot, possibly requiring serial console access.
 Instead, **powercycle** the device to reboot into the original non-ubi firmware, and then flash the `installer` version.

 ## Restoring the vendor/official firmware ##
+# :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning:
+#### Bad blocks are **not** handled in the way the stock firmware and loader expects it.
+Ie. if you are lucky enough to own a device which got a bad block in the first ~22MiB of the SPI-NAND flash, then you will need to flash using TFTP which can only be triggered using the boot menu accessible via the serial console.
+### Be prepared to open the device and wire up the serial console!

 1. Boot into recovery mode, either by flashing `openwrt-mediatek-mt7622-linksys_e8450-ubi-initramfs-recovery.itb` (note that this file doesn't have the word _installer_ in its filename) *or* by holding the RESET button while connecting the device to power *or* by issuing `echo c > /proc/sysrq-trigger` while running the production firmware.
 2. Use **scp** or [WinSCP](https://winscp.net/eng/downloads.php) to copy the *mtdx* files to the `/tmp` folder on the router (the [**complete backup**](#device-flash-complete-backup-procedure) that you have on your computer), which is the **original/vendor bootchain and firmware** (the size of the *mtd3* file has to be **125MB** and make sure the size of the other files is the same, when you copy them to the router).
 In case you only got the [**minimal backup**](#upgrading-to-the-latest-openwrt-snapshot) (*mtd3* file size is **2MB**), also upload the [**original/vendor firmware**](#downgrade-firmware).